hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 Unnoficial [Godot Engine](https://godotengine.org/) editor binaries and export templates for the Raspberry Pi.

-All the binaries are compiled on a Raspberry Pi 4, following the [official documentation for compiling Godot in Linux](https://docs.godotengine.org/en/latest/development/compiling/compiling_for_linuxbsd.html).
+All the binaries are compiled on a non-overcloked **Raspberry Pi 4 4GB** running [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/), following the [official documentation for compiling Godot in Linux](https://docs.godotengine.org/en/latest/development/compiling/compiling_for_linuxbsd.html).

 The scons parameters used to compile both the editor and the export templates are a mix between [FRT](https://github.com/efornara/frt) by [@efornara](https://github.com/efornara/) and this [blog post](https://bits.p1x.in/raspberry-pi-4-as-perfect-indie-console/) by [@w84death](https://github.com/w84death/).